 There are more than 3 billion people who regularly use smartphones, and the number continues to grow.
 The increasing popularity of smartphones—demonstrated by 25% growth in users from 2016-2019—means that companies need to be mobile-first when it comes to both their employees and their customers.

-Smart companies are working hard to keep up with the mobile work movement sparked by smartphones by investing heavily in mobile-friendly, cloud-based workforce management solutions.
-But with so many options on the market, how do you choose the right one for your mobile employees?
+Many smart companies are working hard to keep up with the mobile work movement by investing heavily in mobile-friendly, cloud-based workforce management solutions.
+But with so many options on the market, how do you choose the right one for your deskless workers?

 Feature Checklist for Workforce Management Tools

-At face value, two mobile workforce management tools may look very similar.
+At first glance, the many SaaS-based mobile workforce management tools available may look very similar.
 But as you dig deeper, you will see meaningful differences between solutions in terms of data collection, intelligent functions, mobile compatibility, and more.

 - Is mobile-first, and works seamlessly with all your devices.

 To keep up with the pace of change, you need a solution that fits seamlessly with how your mobile employees conduct business.
 Look for a mobile workforce solution that is purpose-built for mobile work, not retroactively adapted to the changing environment.
 A solution that works with any mobile device–not a specific brand or operating system–is better positioned to meet your needs right now and in the future.

 Real-time tracking is a feature that separates the best workforce tools from the rest.
 Look for workforce management tools that allow you to see when workers accept, travel to, check-in, start, and finish each job.
 This real-time visibility helps managers understand how and where everyone is working, and it gives the back office tools to provide status updates when needed.

 - Helps mobile workers capture data from the field.